World

 Are There More Red-White-Blue Flags?

-Is it true that the majority of national flags are made up of the colors blue, red, and white?
-Are these colors over-represented, especially in European flags?
-Are there more Red White Blue Flags?
+Is it true that the majority of national flags consist of the colors blue, red, and white?
+Are these colors particularly over-represented, especially among European flags?
+Are there more flags featuring red, white, and blue than any other color combinations?

-Every national flag is supposed to fulfill certain tasks today.
-It should preserve traditions, create an identity, and connect the people of a nation with one another.
-We can’t think of a national flag that doesn’t contain one of the three colors: blue, red, and white, so, are there more red white blue flags?
-However, the combination of all three colors is much rarer to find in any other scenario.
+Every national flag has certain tasks today.
+It should preserve traditions, create identity, and unite the people.
+Most flags feature one of three colors: blue, red, or white.
+But are there more flags with all three colors?
+Surprisingly, this combination is much rarer in other contexts.

 Colors And Their Meanings